edibotopic/edibotopic-website/content/notes/syntactic-ambiguity.md

 tags = ["philosophy", "ambiguity"]
 +++

-Syntactic ambiguity occurs when the grammatical structure of a sentence allows for multiple interpretations.
+Syntactic ambiguity occurs when the structure of a sentence allows for multiple interpretations.

-Example: "The program loads files from the server during startup"
+Example: "The program loads files from the server during startup":

-- Does "during startup" refer to the program's startup, the server's startup, or both?
+_Does "during startup" refer to the program's startup, the server's startup, or both?_

 Unlike lexical ambiguity (word meanings), syntactic ambiguity arises from how words are arranged and related to each other in a sentence.